-

 Phone: 703.993.8008

-Ian Spears joined the LEC in February of 2021 and currently serves as the Judicial Education Program Coordinator.
-Ian graduated from the Torrey Honors College at Biola University in May of 2020 with a BA in political science.
-Prior to joining the LEC, Ian has worked in different areas such as religious freedom, terrorism studies, and prison reform.
+Ian Spears is the Judicial Education Program Coordinator for the Law & Economics Center.
+He is pursuing his MA in political science at George Mason University’s Schar School of Policy and Government.
+Ian graduated from the Torrey Honors College at Biola University in May 2020 with a BA in political science.
+Prior to joining the Law & Economics Center, Ian worked for advocacy organizations that concentrated on religious freedom and prison reform.
+Ian has contributed research to a variety of primary and secondary academic projects, including developments of democracy in the 19th century, terrorism studies, and transhumanism.
 His research interests lie in the areas of political philosophy, civic education, and the law.

 Heather Vignali